Code of Behaviour

 A major review will be carried out no later than five years after the date of implementation and will involve consultation with the parent(s)/guardian(s), students, staff and the Board of Management.

-This Code of Behaviour for students was devised in consultation with the staff, students, parent(s)/guardian(s) and Management of Terenure College.
+This Code of Behaviour for students was devised in consultation with the staff, students, parent(s)/guardian(s) and the Board of Management of Terenure College.